top of page

 The Link Between Burnout and Anxiety

-You collapse into bed at night, exhausted — but your mind won’t shut off.
-The next morning, you wake up drained, pour another cup of coffee, and push yourself through the day.
+The next morning, you wake up drained.
+You pour another cup of coffee and push yourself through the day.

 That’s not just burnout… that’s anxiety driving the bus.

-When most people think about burnout, they think about endless to-do lists and complete exhaustion.
+When most people think about burnout, they picture endless to-do lists and complete exhaustion.
 And yes, that’s what it often looks like...

 But here’s what I’ve noticed: burnout doesn’t just come from doing too much — it’s fueled by the Anxious Mind.